cloudnative-pg/cloudnative-pg/docs/src/replication.md

 Although CloudNativePG doesn't support a way to declaratively define physical replication slots, you can still [create your own slots via SQL](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-REPLICATION).

+!!!
+Information
+    At the moment, we don't have any plans to manage replication slots in a declarative way, but it might change depending on the feedback we receive from users.
+The reason is that replication slots exist for a specific purpose and each should be managed by a specific application the oversees the entire lifecycle of the slot on the primary.

 CloudNativePG can manage the synchronization of any user managed physical replication slots between the primary and standbys, similarly to what it does for the HA replication slots explained above (the only difference is that you